-Sometimes, a player can go years without realising they’re better suited to playing in another position – as former Arsenal and Tottenham players have found out.
+Sometimes, a player can go years without realising they’re better suited to playing in another position – as these 13 found out.

 As young footballers, most of us will have chosen the position of our favourite player and then stuck with it, however unsuccessfully.

 Many of those who make it to a professional club find themselves moved by those who are paid to spot potential, but even then there are plenty of examples of players who make it right through to senior football before a manager sees attributes in them that are perhaps best suited to another position.

 There are also several examples of players who changed positions late in their career to adapt to their new, reduced skillsets.

 Here are 13 players who enjoyed successful switches at some point.